 Ground almonds – Another ingredient that helps add density and richness to the loaf.

-Sugar – I like to use brown or coconut, but any granulated sugar will work.
+Sugar – I like to use light brown sugar, but any granulated sugar will work.
 Brown sugars go really well with the warm spices and makes it that much more comforting and moreish.
-If you want to use a sugar-free sweetener, you’ll need the equivalent to 1/2 cup.

-Oil – I used coconut oil, but any will work.
+Oil – I used odourless coconut oil, but any will work.

 Milled flaxseed – this works as a binder and an egg substitute.
 If you don’t need the recipe to be vegan feel free to use a regular medium egg.
 Ground chia seeds will also work.